by yepcode

 YepCode MCP server supports the following options:

-// SSE server configuration
+// SSE server configuration with options

 {